bateller/martinfitzpatrick.name/content/bioinformatics/metapath-v0.5.1-released.md

 MetaPath has two key use-cases:

-1. **Metabolic pathway exploration:** Browse through the metabolic pathway database, with automated clean rendering of pathways.
+**Metabolic pathway exploration:** Browse through the metabolic pathway database, with automated clean rendering of pathways.
 Add and remove metabolic pathways, show intra-pathway linkages, and map metabolic routes through the system.
 Browse the in-built database, following links to online resources for further information.

-2. **Metabolic data visualisaiton:** Load experimental data gathered by mass-spectroscopy  (MS) or nuclear magnetic resonance (NMR) spectroscopy and visualise metabolic changes overlaid on a a map of the sytem.
+**Metabolic data visualisation:** Load experimental data gathered by mass-spectroscopy  (MS) or nuclear magnetic resonance (NMR) spectroscopy and visualise metabolic changes overlaid on a a map of the sytem.
 Visualise gene-expression or protein quantity data alongside to explore relationships between enzyme regulation and metabolic processes.
 Use the built-in "Pathway Mining" tools to select the most up, down, or overall regulated pathways in the given system to identify the key mechanisms at work.

 # How much does it cost?